-The avian egg is an important source of nutrients, containing all the proteins, lipids, vitamins, minerals and growth factors required by the developing embryo, as well as a number of defence factors to protect against bacterial and viral infections.
+The avian egg is an important source of nutrients, containing all the proteins, lipids, vitamins, minerals and growth factors required by the developing embryo, as well as a number of defense factors to protect against bacterial and viral infections.
 Moreover, eggs are now understood to contain substances with biological functions beyond basic nutrition, and extensive research has been undertaken to identify and characterize these biologically active components (Kovacs-Nolan J, Philips M, Mine Y)

 J. Agra Food Chem.
 2005; 53:8421-31) YTE™ is a patented extract from fertilized, partially incubated hen eggs, obtained through separation of oligopeptides from the total mass.
 These have molecular weights of 0.5 – 1.8 kD and are able to pass freely through the digestive barrier.
 These embryonic peptides work via elevation of 17-ketosteroid levels in the adrenal glands which improve anabolism through increased synthesis of androgens and a decrease in the catabolic hormone cortisol, which offers multiple benefits.
 Initially, a less processed powder using the whole content of the egg (excluding shell) was used.
-Administration was in powder form in sachets.
+The administration was in powder form in sachets.

-The taste of the product was not considered as acceptable to the public.
-Later (from 1999) separation of inactive parts were performed before further processing, hence providing a more concentrated powder.
+The taste of the product was not considered acceptable to the public.
+Later (from 1999) separation of inactive parts was performed before further processing, hence providing a more concentrated powder.
 This was first planned for use in tablets, but putting it in tablet form proved difficult due to hygroscopic properties.

 The present product in hard-gel capsules has been on the market since 2001.
-The difference between the original powder (as used in clinical work prior to 1999) and the current product equates to 1:1.79, i.e. that 1.79 g of old product corresponds to 1 g of the currently available YTE™.
+The difference between the original powder (as used in clinical work prior to 1999) and the current product equates to 1:1.79, i.e. that 1.79 g of the old product corresponds to 1 g of the currently available YTE™.

 Initial trials with the original product were of experimental character and have not been reported.
 These gave, however, grounds for expectations of libido enhancing properties, improvement of stamina and muscle strength, mood enhancement and also other properties.

 The first structured studies were performed during 1992 (ref 1) in order to investigate the effects on sexual desire with a follow-up during 1992/93 (ref 2) with the same purpose.
 Both of these studies were double-blind, placebo-controlled studies.
 These two studies were published in an article in the Journal of International Medical Research in 1997 (ref 4) together with the conclusions of an open post-marketing study performed in Sweden (ref.
 3).
-This last study supports the findings of the two placebo controlled studies, but cannot be used as documentation alone.
+This last study supports the findings of the two placebo-controlled studies, but cannot be used as documentation alone.

 The two Laminine clinical studies on YTE for stress and anti-depressant concluded that YTE selectively improves adaptation to acute stress by normalizing the endocrine and the subjective stress response and that YTE might have a place in the treatment of mood disorders as a supplement to drug treatments used today.
 It can also be stated that YTE™ strengthens the effect of creatine and this may be of value to people exercising and building muscles.
 (The Norwegian Army study also indicated that YTE™ alone gave improvements in muscle strength and restitution time.)

 The Academy of Sports study shows that YTE™ has an effect on the cortisol levels in the blood and the cellular uptake of testosterone.
-Clinical and animal studies provide sufficient documentation that YTE™ has a stimulatory effect on sexual lust and behavior – in the population in general as well as in patients experiencing lack of sexual lust due to antidepressant medication.
+Clinical and animal studies provide sufficient documentation that YTE™ has a stimulatory effect on sexual lust and behavior – in the population in general as well as in patients experiencing a lack of sexual lust due to antidepressant medication.

 This study was designed to ascertain the effect of the nutritional supplement, Laminine on cortisol levels in the body.
 During the experiment, 28 subjects, 16 women and 12 men, between the ages of 36 and 83 took part in the study.
 Salivary cortisol level content of each participant was measured prior to him/her taking part in the study.
 This figure is known as “pre-Laminine usage level.”
 The salivary cortisol level was also measured every fifth day three times throughout the study when each participant’s intake amount was changed.

 Overall, study participants’ cortisol levels were reduced by an average of 23.7 percent, where 16 started on a higher intake of Laminine—four capsules, twice a day—and 12 started on one capsule twice per day.
 Participants that initially started on a higher intake of Laminine saw their cortisol level reduced significantly over the first four days as compared to subjects that began the study with a lower usage amount.
-However, at the end of the study, there was a small, although insignificant, difference in favor of the high initial intake.
+However, at the end of the study, there was a small, although insignificant, the difference in favor of the high initial intake.

 In order to study the effects on physical performance, muscle size etc a study was performed during the same period – also in Denver, Colorado.
-As creatine is widely used among body builders, this substance was used as placebo treatment, while a combination of YTE™ and creatine was used as active treatment.
+As creatine is widely used among bodybuilders, this substance was used as the placebo treatment, while a combination of YTE™ and creatine was used as active treatment.
 As the effects of creatine are known, this study can be regarded as a test against creatine (as placebo) and no treatment (given the documented effects of creatine).

 A hypothesis was during this period established that the clinical effects seen were due to hormonal effects.
-A study into the hormonal effects was subsequently performed in Oslo, Norway, into the hormonal effects of a single dose of YTE™.
+A study of the hormonal effects was subsequently performed in Oslo, Norway, into the hormonal effects of a single dose of YTE™.